SeUniVr/PLC-RE/README.md

 - Daikon 5.8.10 : [installation](Installation_Daikon.sh)
 - Fluxicon Disco 3.2.4 : [installation](https://fluxicon.com/disco/)
  Disco is not supported by Unix-like operating systems.
-The users can make use of [Wine](https://www.winehq.org/) or [Darling] (https://www.darlinghq.org/)to install and run this software.
+The users can make use of [Wine](https://www.winehq.org/) or [Darling](https://www.darlinghq.org/) to install and run this software.

 # 3. Information gathering